 The day before, chop your onions and celery, and store them in the refrigerator.

 Personally, I’m not a fan of fully assembling a pan of stuffing outside of the “day of,” or baking it and reheating.
 The texture is never quite the same, and with prepped ingredients, it doesn’t take a lot of time to assemble the stuffing on the day you’re going to serve it.
 Just sauté the vegetables (10-12 minutes), toss the ingredients together, and bake.

 Should I Stuff the Turkey?

 The question of whether to bake the “stuffing” in the cavity of the turkey or in a separate pan can be one of the most hotly debated topics of the Thanksgiving meal.
-(For some extra reading on the subject, check out this blog post from Alton Brown, and “To Stuff or Not to Stuff” from Lauren Salkeld at Epicurious.)
+(For some extra reading on the subject, check out “To Stuff or Not to Stuff” from Lauren Salkeld at Epicurious.)

 Personally, I’ve done both.
 I absolutely love the flavor of stuffing baked in the turkey.
 The big concern here is bacteria.
 From a food safety standpoint, it’s very important to make sure the stuffing itself has reached 165 degrees F in its center before removing it from the bird.

 For the best results, stuff the turkey right before you’re going to roast it, and don’t pack the stuffing into the cavity.
 The turkey should be loosely stuffed.
 Any stuffing that won’t fit into the bird should be baked in a separate pan.
 (Hello, crispy edges!)

 Want to read more about cooking stuffing in the bird?
 USDA guidelines about Turkey Basics with Stuffing.

 Stuffing baked entirely in its own pan (technically, “dressing”), as I’ve done for these photos, is also delicious.
 Without the benefit of the turkey juices, I like to add a bit more stock to the recipe for the best textured dressing.